All Products

 1. Log on to the ACK console.
 In the left navigation pane, click Clusters.

 2. On the Clusters page, find the cluster you want and click its name.
-In the left-side pane, choose Operations > Log Center.
+In the left navigation pane, choose Operations > Log Center.

-3. On the Log Center page, on the Network Component Logs > CoreDNS tab, click Install and then Enable CoreDNS Logs.
+3. On the Network Component Logs > CoreDNS tab, click Install (if prompted), then Enable Log Collection.

 Method 2: Enable the service using kubectl